Updated November 8, 2023

 2. Data Understanding

 Initially, the data is collected from all of the available sources.
-Then we choose the best data set from where we can extract the information, which could be more beneficial.
+Then we choose the best data set from which we can extract the information that could be more beneficial.

 3. Data Preparation

 After identifying the dataset, one selects, cleans, constructs, and formats it in the desired form.